thesimplekid/contact-group-auth/README.md

 - Tertiary follows - users that are followed by secondary follows
 - Others

-Ability to post and rate limits can be defined for each tier.
+Ability to enable/disable posts and rate limits can be defined for each tier.

 Currently only ability to post, posts per hour and posts per day are the limitation but more will be added for example max event size, kind, tag content etc.